enigmathix/puzz-lighter/README.md

 ### Bandwidth

 - Bandwidth usage stayed below the daily quota thanks to the use of a **CDN**.
-- Without a CDN, the daily **1 GB static file** quota would likely be exceeded.
+- Without a CDN, the daily **1 GB** quota would likely be exceeded.
 - **Cost: $0**

 ### Datastore